NEW ENGLAND NORTH WEST MUSEUMS NETWORK

 The 2026 theme, Change, invites us to reflect on how our communities, landscapes, and stories have evolved over time—and how they continue to shape our future.

 From environmental shifts and technological advancements to social movements and cultural transformations, change is at the heart of every heritage story.
-This theme encourages us to explore both continuity and transformation: what has been preserved, what has been lost, and what is still emerging.
+This year’s program explores both continuity and transformation: what has been preserved, what has been lost, and what is still emerging.

 • Exploring how places and communities have transformed over time